 Layer 3: PR-level agents.
 GitHub Apps that respond to @mentions in PRs and issues.
 This is what we're covering today.

-Each layer serves different needs.
-The PR layer is useful for quick fixes, code review, and tasks that benefit from GitHub's native context — the diff, the CI output, the issue thread.
+Each layer covers different needs.
+The PR layer is for quick fixes, code review, and tasks that benefit from GitHub's native context: the diff, the CI output, the issue thread.

 Copilot is the most integrated option.
 It's tied to your GitHub account, not to specific repositories.
 If you can access a repo, your Copilot works there.